-The hierarchy in Fig. 20.1 suggests that municipalities in the same region are similar.
-It sometimes seems natural to replace or extend this relationship by one where the dependence between municipalities is directly (inversely) related to the distance between them.
-Spatial models incorporate the actual locations of study subjects (in this example the subjects are municipalities but they could also be the actual locations of households within a community or municipality).
-Spatial data and analysis are reviewed in Chapters 25-26.
+The hierarchy in Fig. 20.1 suggests that farms in the same region are similar.
+It sometimes seems natural to replace or extend this relationship by one where the dependence between farms is directly related (inversely proportional) to the distance between them.
+Spatial models incorporate the actual locations of study subjects (in this example the subjects are farms but they could also be the actual locations of cows in a tie-stall barn).
+Spatial data and analysis are reviewed in Chapters 25-26 of the book.
 If accurate spatial information is not available or detailed spatial modelling is not desirable (eg due to sparse data), spatial clustering might be accounted for by hierarchical level(s).